 There is also the practice of mindfulness during our daily activities: while eating, walking, and talking.
 For “daily life” meditation, the practice is to pay attention to what is going on in the present moment, to be aware of what is happening – and not living in “automatic mode”.
 If you are speaking, that means paying attention to the words you speak, how you speak them, and listening with presence and attention.
 If you are walking, that means being more aware of your body movements, your feet touching the ground, the sounds you are hearing, etc.

 A mantra is a syllable or word, usually without any particular meaning, that is repeated for the purpose of focusing your mind.
 It is not an affirmation used to convince yourself of something.

-Some meditation teachers insist that both the choice of word, and its correct pronunciation, is very important, due to the “vibration” associated to the sound and meaning, and that for this reason, an initiation into it is essential.
+Some meditation teachers insist that both the choice of word, and its correct pronunciation, are very important, due to the “vibration” associated with the sound and meaning, and that for this reason, an initiation into it is essential.
 Others say that the mantra itself is only a tool to focus the mind, and the chosen word is completely irrelevant.

 As most types of meditations, it is usually practiced sitting on a cushion, with your back unsupported and straight, and eyes closed.
 The practitioner then repeats the mantra in his mind, silently, over and over again during the whole session.

 Mantra meditation is prominent in many teachings, including Hindu and Buddhist traditions.
 This type of meditation uses a repetitive sound to clear the mind.
 It can be a word, phrase, or sound, such as the popular “Om.”

 It doesn’t matter if your mantra is spoken loudly or quietly.
 After chanting the mantra for some time, you will be more alert and in tune with your environment.
 This allows you to experience deeper levels of awareness.